EmuDeck/emudeck.github.io/docs/emulators/steamos/citra.md

 #### How to Install Custom Textures

 **Note:** Your texture pack may already come properly named and packaged with the correct `TitleID` and texture files.
-You may place the included texture pack folder directly into `/home/deck/.var/app/org.citra_emu.citra/data/citra-emu/load/textures`.
+You may place the included texture pack folder directly into `/home/deck/.local/share/citra-emu/textures/`.
 You do not need the following section if this is the case.

 1. In Desktop Mode, open [https://3ds.jdbye.com/?details=USA&split=0&display=0](https://3ds.jdbye.com/?details=USA&split=0&display=0) in a browser
 2. Note down the `Title ID` for the game
     * For example, The Legend of Zelda: Majora's Mask 3D's (US) Title ID is: `0004000000125500`
-3. Open `/home/deck/.var/app/org.citra_emu.citra/data/citra-emu/load/textures`
+3. Open `/home/deck/.local/share/citra-emu/textures/`
-    * `~/.var` is an invisible folder by default.
+    * `~/.local` is a hidden folder by default.
 In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders
-    * If the `load` and `textures` folder do not exist, create them
 4. In the `textures` folder from Step 3, create a folder matching the `TitleID` from Step 2
 5. Put your texture files directly into the `TitleID` folder you created in Step 4
 6. Your texture pack should now be installed

-**IMPORTANT:** Outdated guides will recommend enabling `Preload Custom Textures`.
-Turning on `Preload Textures` is no longer recommended and will cause a severe performance hit.
+!!! tip

+    Consider enabling `Preload Custom Textures`.
+This may help performance in some cases.

 ***